 Dredge the onions and tomatoes in the flour or cornmeal and carefully fry the pieces in the oil turning once.
 Hint: use tongs for placing the tomatoes and onions in the oil or drop them in the oil by laying them down away from you.

-Fry until a golden coating is visible on the tomatoes and onions, using tongs or a fork to turn.
-Repeat with remaining pieces in batches and drain on paper towels.
-Salt and pepper to taste.
+Fry until golden brown, turning with tongs or a fork.
+Repeat in batches as needed and drain on paper towels.
+Season with salt and pepper to taste.

-Place the tomatoes and onions on the bread and enjoy.
+Place the tomatoes and onions on the bread and enjoy immediately while warm